iifl-logo

 The following are the responses of the management against the observations made by the Secretarial Auditor.

-Management is taking steps to ensure such instances do not occur in future
+Management Replies / Response with Management is taking steps to ensure such instances do not occur in future will also pay the remaining amount soon.

-25. Cost Auditors
+28. Cost Auditors

 The provisions of Section 148 of the Companies Act, 2013 relating to mandatory Cost Audit does not apply to the Company and hence, no Cost Audit is conducted.
 However, the Company is required to maintain Cost records which the Company is maintaining.

-26. Internal Audit & Internal Financial Control Systems
+29. Internal Audit & Internal Financial Control Systems

 The Company has a proper and adequate system of internal control to ensure all the assets are safeguarded and protected against loss from unauthorized use or disposition and the transactions are authorized, regarded and reported correctly.
-The internal control is supplemented by an extensive program of internal audits, review by management and procedures.
+The internal control is supplemented by an extensive program of intemal audits, review by management and procedures.
 It is designed to ensure that the financial and other records are reliable for preparing financial statements and other data, and for maintaining accountability of assets.

-27. Whistle Blower Policy/Viqil Mechanism
+.
+Whistle Blower Policy/Vigil Mechanism

 Pursuant to the provisions of section 177 of the Companies Act, 2013 and the rules framed there under and pursuant to the applicable provisions of the SEBI (LODR) Regulations, 2015, the company has established a mechanism through which all stake holders can report the suspected frauds and genuine grievances to the appropriate authority.
 The Whistle blower policy which has been approved by the board of directors of the company has been hosted on the website of the company viz. www.vamshirubber.org

-28. Secretarial Standards
+.
+Secretarial Standards

-The Company has complied with all the applicable secretarial standards for the financial year 2023-24.
+The Company has complied with all the applicable secretarial standards for the financial year 2024-25.

-29. Prevention of Insider Trading
+.
+Prevention of Insider Trading

 The Company has adopted a Code of Conduct for Prevention of Insider Trading with a view to regulate trading in securities by the Directors and designated employees of the Company.
 The Code requires pre-clearance for dealing in the Companys shares and prohibits the purchase or sale of Company shares by the Directors and the designated employees while in possession of unpublished price sensitive information in relation to the Company and during the period when the Trading Window is closed.